stackblitz/docs/docs/guides/user-guide/general-faqs.md

 ### I see that WebContainer API is free to use, but a license is required.
 Can I use the WebContainer API for commercial purposes?

 We are thrilled to offer free access for most users!
 For those with high levels of commercial usage, we do apply a nominal charge for API requests beyond 10,000 per month.
 If interested, [please reach out to sales](https://docs.google.com/forms/d/e/1FAIpQLSertiZLl-za0ZHxsWbd2IrISVft2OpPglykEHpEllPSfnZIUg/viewform) for more information!

+## Web Publisher

+### Which files can be opened in Web Publisher?

+Any file type can be opened in Web Publisher.